kohlerdominik/docker-run-action/README.md

     shell: /bin/bash
    # change workdir (default directory for the shell)
     workdir: /workspace
+   # change tempdir (do this only for very good reason)
+   tempdir: /tmp/_action
    # pass or create environment variables
     environment: |
       GITHUB_REF